-When you think of India, you think forts and palaces.
-It’s quite natural then, that these architectural wonders have featured in myriad documentaries, movies and photos, and remain the go-to destinations for luxury Asia tours!
+When traveler’s think to visit India, you naturally think forts and palaces.
+It’s quite natural then, that these architectural wonders have featured in myriad documentaries, movies and photos, and remain the go-to destinations to include in your India travel plans!

 India’s conundrum and charisma has for centuries mesmerized the imagination of infinite artists, literati, poets, philosophers and scientists.